lino-framework/lino/docs/dev/actors.rst

     `html` to render plain html a HtmlBoxPanel.
     Example: :class:`links.LinksByController`

-  .. method:: get_slave_summary(self, obj, ar)

-    Return the HTML paragraph to be displayed in the TableSummaryPanel when :attr:`slave_grid_format` is `summary`.

-    Lino internally creates a virtualfield ``slave_summary`` on each table which invokes this method.

   .. attribute:: preview_limit

     The maximum number of rows to fetch when this is being used in